pavlovskhat/pavlovskhat/README.md

 ---

 ### 🌌 About Me
 A humble scholar in the ways of tech trying to find meaning in life.
-Currently a black belt coder in Python and quite conversational in Java.
+Currently a black belt coder in Python and quite conversational in Django.

 - 🔭 Currently working on helping beginners learn the ways of the code while building and improving my existing projects.
 - 🌱 Getting to grips with the Django framework -> [watch this space for my current Django repo link](https://github.com/pavlovskhat/book-store-udemy)